-"That examination requires an individual assessment of the situation of the person concerned and that of his or her family in order to determine whether the consequences of losing the nationality of the Member State concerned, when it entails the loss of his or her citizenship of the Union, might, with regard to the objective pursued by the national legislature, disproportionately affect the normal development of his or her family and professional life from the point of view of EU law.
-Those consequences cannot be hypothetical or merely a possibility."207
+the Union, might, with regard to the objective pursued by the national legislature, disproportionately affect the normal development of his or her family and professional life from the point of view of EU law.
+Those consequences cannot be hypothetical or merely a possibility."199

 The competent national authorities or courts should furthermore ensure, as part of this assessment, that the loss of nationality is consistent with the Charter of Fundamental Rights of the EU, and in particular consistent with the right to respect for family life as stated in Article 7 of the Charter.
-That article is required to be read in conjunction with the obligation to take into consideration the best interests of the child, recognised in Article 24(2) of the Charter.208 Indeed, with regard to minors, the Court states that authorities must also take into account, in the context of their individual examination, possible circumstances from which it is apparent that the loss of nationality by the minor concerned fails to meet the child's best interests as enshrined in Article 24 of the Charter because of the consequences of that loss for the minor under EU law.209 On the rights of children, please also see Principle 9.7 below.
+That article is required to be read in conjunction with the obligation to take into consideration the best interests of the child, recognised in Article 24(2) of the Charter.200 Indeed, with regard to minors, the Court statesthat authorities must also take into account, in the context of their individual examination, possible circumstances from which it is apparent that the loss of nationality by the minor concerned fails to meet the child's best interests as enshrined in Article 24 of the Charter because of the consequences of that loss for the minor under EU law.201 On the rights of children, please also see Principle 9.7 below.